dequelabs/axe-core/doc/API.md

 - `passes`: These results indicate what elements passed the rules
 - `violations`: These results indicate what elements failed the rules
 - `inapplicable`: These results indicate which rules did not run because no matching content was found on the page.
 For example, with no video, those rules won't run.
 - `incomplete`: Also known as "needs review," these results were aborted and require further testing.
-This can happen either because of technical restrictions to what the rule can test, or because a javascript error occurred.
+This can happen either because of technical restrictions to what the rule can test, or because a JavaScript error occurred.

 Each object returned in these arrays have the following properties: